 - 2 cups clam juice, drained and reserved from canned clams

-- 3 cups chicken broth, or fish stock if you have it
+- 3 cups chicken broth, or fish stock or fish stock if you have it

 - 5 Tbsp. arrowroot